itacentury/CenturyPackageBO1/README.md

 ### PS3

+**If you have a HEN PS3 use the files in HEN Folder.
+I'm not sure the menu will work on (pretty sure it doesn't) but you can try**

-Files Go Into /dev_hdd0/tmp/raw/[scriptsgohere]
+Files Go Into /dev_hdd0/tmp/raw/[scriptsgohere] (Put the whole maps folder in the raw folder)

 If you don't have the raw folder, create one.

 InfinityOps.sprx as usual in: /dev_hdd0/tmp

-eboot as usual in your game folder [USRDIR]
+eboot as usual in your game folder [USRDIR] (You need the disk version of bo1 for this to work.
+If you have the PSN version you have to convert the EBOOT)

 ### XBOX360